mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_Design.md

 The construction of `DetectorInfo` should be done in one call, and no more time indexes for the step scan should be allowed to be created after the construction of `DetectorInfo`.
 Care should be taken to move the vectors in `StepScanInfo`, to avoid copying them.

 The only exception to this will be when using live data, where workspaces are built up in parts.
 In this case `DetectorInfo` should have a method to take another `DetectorInfo` object, and deal correctly with the shifting the time indices.
 Both `DetectorInfo` objects will be in a valid state, but there would still need to be checks to ensure the time indices do not overlap between the two `DetectorInfo` objects.

+### Instrument Access

+Algorithms should be responsible for getting detector positions from the correct place, the `DetectorInfo`/`SpectrumInfo` class as opposed to the static instrument.
+However, there are potential dangers where assumptions are made about an instrument not being scanning.

+Moving detectors should be able to be marked as scanning instruments in the instrument definition, for example `<isMovingDetector = "true" />`.
+The corresponding method should be added to the `IDetector` class in Mantid, for example `bool isMovingDetector() const;`.

+On a moving instrument access to the instrument in its default position is meaningless.
+Any detectors that are set to be moving should throw for direct access via the static instrument for properties such as position.

+This could alternatively be done at the `Instrument` level, but a scanning instrument may have static parts that can be sensibly accessible via the instrument tree.

 ### Implementation